saisuprajamalla/FileOrganizer/README.md

 4. Main Class: Acts as the entry point of the application.
 It initializes the DirectoryCommandProcessor and processes the commands provided in the input file or standard input.

 5. Error Handling: The implementation includes basic error handling for invalid commands and non-existent directories.
 Custom error messages are provided to help users understand what went wrong.

-### Key Considerations

-- Case Sensitivity: Directory names are case-sensitive, following typical file system behavior.
-This decision ensures that directories with the same name but different cases are treated as distinct entities.

-- Indentation: The LIST command outputs the directory structure with proper indentation to represent the hierarchy.
-The root directory is printed without indentation, while subsequent levels are indented for clarity.